We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 She quickly noticed that science-based work was easy for her and that she enjoyed it a lot.
 In the Albert Schweitzer Foundation’s Science Department, she was able to further expand this qualification and her professional expertise.

-Marietheres studied veterinary medicine at the LMU Munich and then worked in the science department of the Albert Schweitzer Foundation in Berlin.
+Marietheres studied veterinary medicine and then worked in the science department of the Albert Schweitzer Foundation in Berlin.
 There, she dealt with the scientific underpinning of animal welfare and animal rights work and the development of the organization’s knowledge.
-Over the years, she has been able to establish and maintain valuable contacts in a wide range of fields, both within the movements and with various scientists.
+Over the years, she has been able to establish and maintain valuable contacts in a wide range of fields, both within animal advocacy and with various scientists.

 Sophie has always been passionate about nonhuman animals, so studying veterinary medicine was the logical consequence.
 During her studies, areas of interest and competencies in areas such as animal welfare and behavioural research emerged.
 In addition, animal-ethics and the power relations in which humans and nonhuman animals live (with each other) played an increasingly important role in the consideration of these disciplines.
 She was able to deepen these aspects during her employment at the Albert Schweitzer Foundation.
 As well as the handling and processing of scientific information as a research assistant at Doctors Against Animal Experiments.